1.

 This is a 1974 Monte Carlo that was converted.

-These four Custom Clouds all belong to the same guy!
+These four Custom Clouds all belonged to the same guy at one time!

 Rusty Monte Cloud